Baby waking at 5am? We ask a baby sleep expert reasons why and what you can to do stop it

 An ideal bedtime for infants is 7/730pm.
 If your baby currently goes to bed later than this, try putting them down to sleep earlier in the evening, do this by gradually moving up their bedtime by 10 minutes each night, and see if that helps them stay asleep longer.
 Don’t expect results immediately.
 Give it a solid week or two before you decide whether this trial was successful.

-On the flip side, if too much sleep is the culprit, you may have to try the opposite tactic.
-Move her bedtime later by about 10 minutes each night until they’re hitting the hay about an hour later (or you reached your goal of her sleeping later).
-This works best if you move baby’s eating schedule later as well, so hunger doesn’t wake her up too soon.
+On the flip side, if too much sleep is the culprit behind your baby waking too early, you may have to try the opposite tactic.
+Move their bedtime later by about 10 minutes each night until they’re hitting the hay about an hour later (or you reached your goal of them sleeping later).
+This works best if you move your baby’s eating schedule later as well, so hunger doesn’t wake them up too soon.

 You may also consider gradually reducing nap length or pushing a morning nap a little later each day to help push back wake-up time.